JoelBeja2000/OveNotesDs/README.md

 > * **📱 Android (Mobile App):** [Download OveNotesDS.apk](https://github.com/JoelBeja2000/OveNotesDs/releases/latest/download/OveNotesDS.apk)
 > * **💻 Windows (Desktop Executable):** [Download OveNotesDS.exe](https://github.com/JoelBeja2000/OveNotesDs/releases/latest/download/OveNotesDS.exe)

+You need to have your DS connected to a Wi-Fi network and download the .nds file, the APK, or the .exe.
+Once you are in the note creation view, click the menu button.
+There, you will find a form to enter the DS code that appears on your PC or mobile device.
+You must also select your Wi-Fi name in that same form.

 ---

 This document describes the project structure, main systems, and execution flow of **OveNotesDS**, a Nintendo DS homebrew application built with the **BlocksDS** SDK.
 Its main purpose is to let the user draw on the touchscreen and upload the result as PNG images to a server using HTTP POST requests (`/api/nueva-nota`).